ajbernabeo/Express_Course/README.md

-First use "npm install" on powershell to install node_modules
+First use "npm install" on powershell to install node_modules for each HandsOn